varu4300/TaskTracker/readme.md

 ## ⚙️ To run project
 1) Ensure you're running .NET 10 (no mention of verions to use, defaulted to my workspace version)
-2) You will need to run migrations with following command from root of project (where .sln file is).
-Already created the migrations, but if needed to run again for some reason the following would be the command:
+2) The migrations are already included in the solution.
+However should the need to run migrations need to be done running the following command will generate the migrations:
 ```
 dotnet ef migrations add InitialCreate \
 --project TaskTracker.Infrastructure \